TalhaR/TalhaR/README.md

 🎓 B.A in Computer Science @ Hunter College

-🔭 I’m currently working on: Getting hired
+🔭 I’m currently working on: Being a productive member of society

 💬 Ask me about: `PCs` `Guitars` `What I'm struggling with this week` `Anime`